MISP/misp-standard.org/committee.md

 ### Publication

 - **Draft Preparation**: Approved standards are formatted according to IETF guidelines for I-Ds.
+- **MISP Standard Publication**: The standard is published on the MISP Standard website.
 - **IETF Submission**: Submit the drafts to the IETF for official publication and initiate the standardization process.
-- **Ongoing Maintenance**: Monitor and revise drafts based on IETF feedback and evolving community needs.
+- **Ongoing Maintenance**: Monitor and revise drafts based on MISP standard, IETF feedback and evolving community needs.

+## Objectives

+- **Streamline Standardization**: Maintain a simple, low-bureaucracy standardization process.
+- **Ensure Open Accessibility**: Make standards openly accessible and readily reusable.
+- **Enable Continuous Evolution**: Provide regular updates to standards in response to community needs.